scoconno/scoconno.github.io/Teaching/Mind/Physicalism/index.md

+---
+layout: weekly
+title: Physicalism
+---

 **Physicalism:**
-: Thesis that everything is physical or that everything supervenes on the physical.
+: everything is physical or that everything supervenes on the physical.

 Here is one way to understand 'supervenience':
 > A dot-matrix picture has global properties — it is symmetrical, it is cluttered, and whatnot — and yet all there is to the picture is dots and non-dots at each point of the matrix.
 The global properties are nothing but patterns in the dots.
 They supervene: no two pictures could differ in their global properties without differing, somewhere, in whether there is or there isn't a dot (Lewis, 1986, p.
 14).